ilsyim/portfolio/README.md

   <a target="_blank" href="https://icons8.com/icon/124385/email-open">Email Open</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

   ## Icebox:
-  Work on correcting responsive design.
+  Work on correcting responsive design, and as I complete more projects,I want to build on the html pages I already built for the different nav sections.